PeterMclay/Western-University-Recycling-Bot/README.md

 # Western-University-Recycling-Bot
-A bot you can text with an image to see if it is recyclable or not
+Take a picture of the trash you have and the Western University Recycle Bot will use its machine learning algorithms to let you know if what you have can be thrown in the blue bin or not